Social Icons

 Directed and Written by Guillermo del Toro

-I came about seeing this movie after I came across the number of accolades it has garnered for itself.
-Some of which includes Best Director and Best Original Score at the 75th Golden Globe Awards.
-It was listed in the American Film Institute top ten films of 2017 and has been nominated for Best Film in the upcoming Baftas and Oscars.
+I decided to watch this movie after learning about the number of accolades it has garnered.
+Some of these include Best Director and Best Original Score at the 75th Golden Globe Awards.
+It was listed in the American Film Institute’s top ten films of 2017 and has been nominated for Best Film at the upcoming BAFTAs and Oscars.
+Seen as Guillermo del Toro’s best film since Pan’s Labyrinth (2006), The Shape of Water features a memorable performance by lead actress Sally Hawkins, with a supporting cast that delivers Hollywood-level acting to bring the following plot to life.